timholy/AdvancedScientificComputing/homeworks/tdd.md

 ```

 Notice that this graph has two *connected components*, `[1,2,3]` and `[4,5]`.
-(The numbering of the nodes--also called vertices--is arbitrary; Fig. 1 could have scrambled the node numbering and then these wouldn't necessarily have come out in order.
+(The numbering of the *nodes*--also known as *vertices*--is arbitrary; Fig. 1 could have scrambled the node numbering and then these wouldn't necessarily have come out in order.
 All that matters is the connectivity.)

 For this problem, there are two additional requirements: